perg/file400/README.md

 I decided to use this same layer on top of ibm-db-dbi on the IBM i, but the performance hit was to big.

-I then converted the db2 module and used that instead of ibm-db-dbi, but it didn't make big difference.
+I then converted the \_db2 module from iseries Python 2.7 and used that instead of ibm-db-dbi, but it didn't make big difference.

 Now I have rewritten the file400 module, and with this the performance is at least as good as on Python 2.7.

+## Installation
 You will have to install an ile service program called reclevacc and a python c extention module named file400.so
-Download the zip files file400.so.zip and reclevacc.savf.zip
+Download file400.so.zip and reclevacc.savf.zip
 Unpack the zip files on your pc.
 Transfer file400.so to site-packages (/QOpenSys/pkgs/lib/python3.6/site-packages)
 Create a lib called python3